GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 -  Enables the necessary GCP features
 -  Creates a GCP project named "Cloud Operations Sandbox Demo"
--  Creates and configures a GKE cluster and deploys the microservices that make up the Hipster Shop application
+-  Creates and configures a GKE cluster and deploys the microservices that make up the Online Boutique application
 -  Starts a Compute Engine instance and runs [Locust](https://locust.io/), a load-generator application

 The installation process takes a few minutes.
 When it completes, you see a message like the following: